 Are Maestro cards still accepted at UK online casinos in 2026?

 Yes.
-As of January 2026, Maestro is still available at selected UKGC-licensed casinos including Bet365, Unibet, and 32Red for deposits and (where supported) withdrawals.
-Acceptance can vary by bank and card type, so UK-issued cards linked to a current account are the safest fit.
+As of April 2026, Maestro is still available at selected UKGC-licensed casinos including Bet365, Unibet, and 32Red for deposits and (where supported) withdrawals.
+Acceptance can vary by bank and card type, so UK-issued cards linked to a current account are usually the most reliable fit.

 How long do Maestro withdrawals take?